-The one player everyone wants is DeAndre Jordan and it’s no surprise.
-He is 6-11.
-He rebounds in double digits.
-He blocks shots.
-He keeps rebounds in play with the tip out.
-He defends pick and roll and scores in pick and roll.
+Coveted because he is 6-11 and rebounds in double digits and blocks shots and keeps rebounds in play with the tip out, Jordan defends pick and roll and scores in pick and roll.
 He has never had a defensive rating over 107 and that was in his rookie year.
-His offensive rating this year is his second highest, 126.
+His offensive rating this year is his third highest, 125.
 He misses Chris Paul and needs to be with a team with a pick and roll point guard.
 But he does so many things at the rim, whatever offense he gives you is gravy.